The Bones of Zora: Reception

-Robert Coulson, in Amazing Science Fiction Stories, agrees that "[i]t's not the best book in the Krishnan series, but it's entertaining and well worth your time."
-He characterizes the story as "[a]n amusing trek through the pre-industrial societies of Krishna."
-Regarding the characters, he calls "Reith's wimpish attitude toward Alicia ... believable if infuriating; the rest of the cast, plot, and background are good."
+Robert Coulson, in Amazing Science Fiction Stories, agreed that "[i]t's not the best book in the Krishnan series, but it's entertaining and well worth your time."
+He characterized the story as "[a]n amusing trek through the pre-industrial societies of Krishna."
+Regarding the characters, he called "Reith's wimpish attitude toward Alicia ... believable if infuriating; the rest of the cast, plot, and background are good."

-Don D'Ammassa, addressing this and other late entries in the Viagens series, writes "[t]he quality of the series remains undiminished in [these] volumes, which combine good-natured mayhem and a crisp, exciting narrative style.
+Don D'Ammassa, addressing this and other late entries in the Viagens series, wrote "[t]he quality of the series remains undiminished in [these] volumes, which combine good-natured mayhem and a crisp, exciting narrative style.

 Relation to other works

 The main plot device of bickering male and female protagonists not destined for a happy ending together is featured in several late de Camp novels, notably The Prisoner of Zhamanak (1982), The Incorporated Knight (1987), and The Pixilated Peeress (1991).